mahume/cliri/README.md

 ```
 node liri.js spotify-this-song + <Song Title>
 ```
-*Hold command and click the hyperlink for a preview of the song*
+*Hold command and click the URL for a hyperlink to a preview of the song*
 ![](gifs/song.gif)